Social innovation and entrepreneurship

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.

 This contemporary degree prepares you with the academic knowledge and unique practical experience needed to become highly competitive in rapidly changing regional, national and global economies and communities.

 The work-ready skills you will gain from this degree will give you a substantial edge in the following roles:

 The Bachelor of Business/Bachelor of Innovation and Entrepreneurship integrates opportunities for you to gain national and international workplace experience and professional mentoring, building practical skills and work-ready graduates.
 This program features a practical component, where you will carry out a work-based project in entrepreneurial strategy.

 To prepare you for the strong focus on teamwork and collaboration in business, this program includes an emphasis on group work as a form of assessment.
 Working in groups helps develop the necessary teamwork skills required to make a successful transition from the classroom to the boardroom.

 The Newcastle Business School offers several Work Integrated Learning (WIL) courses, which incorporate some form of practical experience into the theoretical content.
 You will have the opportunity to undertake work experience relevant to your area of study throughout your business degree.
 You can work within a Hunter Region organisation and complete 100 hours of work experience, or on a specific project related to the organisation.
 This practical experience is undertaken as a course within your business degree.

-Our Marketing major is accredited by the Australian Market & Social Research Society (AM&SRS).
+The Marketing major is accredited by the Australian Marketing Institute (AMI).